Main Township, Columbia County, Pennsylvania: Education

 Before Main Township was separated from Catawissa Township, children in Main Township went to a school in western Catawissa Township.
 In 1820, Jacob Gensel opened a school in a carding mill on Scotch Run.
 In 1824, another school was opened in the township, this time near a church.
 By 1886, there were five teachers in the township.
 By 1915, there were 114 students and six schools in Main Township.
+The Township is now part of the Bloomsburg Area School District.